EviLuci/vscode_neovim_settings/README.md

-# VSCode Neovim Settings & Keymaps
+# VSCode Neovim Settings & Keymaps (WIP)

 This repository contains my personal VSCode settings and keybindings for integrating Neovim with VSCode using the `vscode-neovim` extension, along with `harpoon` and `which-key` for some quality of life improvements.
+It's work in progress so most keymaps may not work properly as I haven't tested them properly.
+I just created logical keymaps using the command id found in keyboard shortcuts but have only used what I currently need.

 ![VSCode](https://github.com/EviLuci/vscode_neovim_settings/blob/main/assets/vscode_whichkey.png)